hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - It's also called **prefix tree**
 - It's a kind of search tree where keys are usually strings
+- Implementation, Time Complexity and Operations:
+    - Trie Construction:
+    -           TrieConstruction(Texts):
+                    Trie = a graph consisting of a single node root for text in Texts
+                        currentNode = root
+                        for currentSymbol in text:
+                            if there is an outgoing edge from currentNode with label currentSymbol: currentNode = ending node of this edge
+                            else:
+                                newNode = add a new node to Trie add a new edge from CurrentNode to newNode with label currentSymbol currentNode = newNode
+                    return Trie
+        - Run time: **O(|*Texts*|)**: the total length of all Texts
+        - Space Complexity: It takes lot of space (Edges # = **O(|*Texts*|)**)
+        - E.g, for human genome, the total length |*Text*| is 10^12 => Space?
     - E.g., the string texts below could be stored in a Trie:
--           banana, and, antenna, bandana, ananas
+    -           banana, and, antenna, bandana, ananas Root
-                            Root
                           /      \
                          a         b